RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Proofs for Statistical Learning Rates and Sample Complexity

-Finally, taking total expectation in the last step followed by the data homogeneity across all nodes yields \eqref{linearexpect1} as follows:
+where the first equality uses $\sum_{j=1}^M q_j=1$ together with the fact that the distributions of $\{\bz_{jn}\}_{n=1}^N$ are identical across $j$, and the second equality follows from the identity $\nabla \cR(\bw)=\mathbb{E}[\nabla \ell(\bw;\bz)]$ established in Sec.~\ref{sec_statisticalrate_1}.
+Because the algorithmic iterates $\widehat{\bw}^{s}(s)$ and consensus weights $\bc_k(s+1)$ depend on the random data samples, the proofs in the sequel will leverage this deterministic identity by establishing uniform convergence bounds over a compact set.

-The rest of the proof in appendix will be divided into three parts: the first part include the proof of sample complexity of the parameter $C_0$ defined in Theorem \ref{inexactlmigeo}; the second part includes the proof of sample complexity of the parameter $\Delta$ defined in Lemma\ref{lemmarecursion101} along with the proof of Theorem \ref{statisticalconvergencethm}; the last part includes proof of Theorem \ref{statisticalconvergencethm_pl}.
+The proofs in this section will be divided into three parts: the first part includes the proof of the sample complexity of the parameter $C_0$ defined in Theorem~\ref{inexactlmigeo}; the second part includes the proof of the sample complexity of the parameter $\Delta$ defined in Lemma~\ref{lemmarecursion101} along with the proof of Theorem~\ref{statisticalconvergencethm}; the last part includes the proof of Theorem~\ref{statisticalconvergencethm_pl}.
+Finally, we provide a supplementary discussion demonstrating the non-vacuous nature of Assumption~\ref{boundedassumpstat}.